mngaruiya/Independent-Project-Week1/README.md

 ## Link to live site.
 https://mngaruiya.github.io/Independent-Project-Week1/

-## Copyright and Licence Information
+## Copyrightgis and Licence Information
 To the extent possible under law, moringa school has waived all copyright and related or neighboring rights to this work.
 # Independent-Project-Week1